 Public car parks in Guernsey are free of charge (except at the airport) but many are time controlled, where you will need to set your arrival time on a "parking clock" which can be obtained at a nominal cost from the Tourist Office or most of the island garages.
 There has been an extensive revision of bus routes and timetables from 12th May 2013.
 Routes are now numbered in the range 11 to 111.
 The new bus timetables and route maps can be found at www.buses.gg and free printed copies are of course available locally.
 Because of these revisions, a few of the bus stops shown in existing Perry's Guides will have changed.
-Where I've mentioned bus routes in these walks, route 91 (Guernsey circular route) has been included for completeness, though you should note that from 12th May 2013 the frequency is much less than the old number 7 route, and the cost is more than the standard fares because it's now intended more as an island tour (without commentary).
+Where I've mentioned bus routes in these walks, round the island routes 91 and 92 have been included where appropriate.
+Be aware though that route 91 goes only clockwise and route 92 goes only anticlockwise.
+If you get on the wrong one you could find yourself going all round the island to get to your destination!

 A number of local people provide excellent guided walks.
 These can be found from internet and other publicity as well as from our Tourist Office.
 If you like walking in a group with a friendly guide providing lots of local information then these are for you.
 My walks here are for those who prefer doing their own thing and exploring in their own way, or have maybe done one or more of the guided walks and want to try something different.
 I'm offering some guidance in route finding which, in a short holiday, should point you towards some of the more interesting routes.